 “Members of the university community” includes, but are not limited to, students, faculty, staff, and visitors to the campus.

-“Complaint” includes information alleging a violation of the code of student conduct or other published rule, policy, standard, or guideline applicable to students at the university, provided to the university, per paragraph (A) of rule 3335-23-05 of the Administrative Code.
+“Complaint” includes information alleging a Code violation or other published rule, policy, standard, or guideline applicable to students, provided to the university, per paragraph (A) of rule 3335-23-05 of the Administrative Code.

+“Academic activities” includes any assignment, quiz, examination, candidacy examinations, laboratory, paper, report, field or placement work, submission, reading, seminar, presentation, or other educational activity that is required for a course or degree program.

-Calendar Days - refers to all seven days of the week without regard to whether classes are in session or university offices are open or closed.
+“Calendar days” refers to all seven days of the week without regard to whether classes are in session or university offices are open or closed.

-Business Days - any day other than Saturday, Sunday or days when university offices are closed as scheduled according to the university's academic calendar. (https://registrar.osu.edu/staff/bigcal.asp)
+“Business days” include any day other than Saturday, Sunday, or days when university offices are closed as scheduled according to the university's academic calendar found at registrar.osu.edu/staff/bigcal.asp.

 (Board approval dates: 3/2/2001, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016, 2/22/2019, 5/31/2019)